zmoog/zmoog.github.io/content/posts/how-to-build-a-custom-open-telemery-collector.md

 If you want to learn all the things about building a custom OTel Collector, then the https://opentelemetry.io/docs/collector/custom-collector/ is a good starting point.

-Otherwise, here's the chronicles of my journey.
+Otherwise, here's the chronicle of my journey.

-1. Install the OpenTelemetry Collector Builder (ocb)
+1. Install the OpenTelemetry Collector Builder (OCB)
 1. Write the Builder manifest file
 1. Generate and build the Collector
 1. Testing

-## (1) The Collector Builder (ocb)
+## (1) The Collector Builder (OCB)

 Building a custom OTel collector is fully supported by the OTel ecosystem.
-The process is straighforward and well documented.
-All you need is the OpenTelemetry Collector Builder (ocb).
+The process is straightforward and well-documented.
+All you need is the OpenTelemetry Collector Builder (OCB).

 > This program generates a custom OpenTelemetry Collector binary based on a given configuration. — [source](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder)

-> The OpenTelemetry Community developed a tool called [OpenTelemetry Collector builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder) (or ocb for short) to assist people in assembling their own distribution, making it easy to build a distribution that includes their custom components along with components that are publicly available.
+> The OpenTelemetry Community developed a tool called [OpenTelemetry Collector builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder) (or OCB for short) to assist people in assembling their distribution, making it easy to build a distribution that includes their custom components along with publicly available components.

-> As part of the process the ocb will generate the Collector’s source code, which you can use to help build and debug your own custom components, so let’s get started.
+> As part of the process, the OCB will generate the Collector's source code, which you can use to help build and debug your custom components.
+Let's get started.

 Download the OCB pre-build binary for your platform (I am using `darwin_arm64` because I am using an Apple Silicon Mac).
 At the time of writing, the latest version is 0.116.0.